 How to Prepare Your Caravan for the Summer Season

-We link the utensils that we use ourselves for cleaning.
-You can certainly find most of it in the hardware store or camping specialist shop near you.
+We link to the tools we use ourselves for cleaning.
+You can certainly find most of them at a hardware store or camping specialty shop near you.

 When spring cleaning, we go from the outside in.
-This is of course not a requirement, however, light is very helpful when you are active outside.
-For the inner part, twilight can already set in, you certainly have lighting.
+This isn’t required; however, daylight is very helpful when working outside.
+Inside work can wait until twilight — you certainly have lighting there.

-If you spend a lot of time with the caravan, you don’t notice it: white becomes green, slowly but steadily.
+If you spend a lot of time with the caravan, you don’t notice it: white slowly but steadily turns green.
 And so that your camping companion doesn’t look completely neglected, you should at least take care of it once a year.

 Since it can get quite dirty, we put on (reusable) cleaning gloves*.
-To get into various cracks and joints, it is also worth having a hard handle brush*.
+To get into various cracks and joints, it is also worth having a stiff-bristle brush*.

-To not stress the caravan shell too much, we bought a Caravan exterior care set*, it contains suitable, gentle agents with which we get our caravan clean.
-Since we don’t have a fresh water line at the campsite, we use a 5 L pump spray bottle* for application.
+To avoid stressing the caravan shell too much, we bought a Caravan exterior care set*.
+It contains suitable, gentle agents that help us get our caravan clean.
+Since we don’t have a freshwater line at the campsite, we use a 5 L pump spray bottle* for application.

-- Wash the caravan with clear water.
-Important: Do not use a high-pressure cleaner to avoid damaging the seals.
+- Wash the caravan with clean water.
+Important: Do not use a pressure washer to avoid damaging the seals.

 - Mix the caravan cleaner.